Agent: How Does it Work?

 Enable/disable audio transmission from a remote desktop during a session.

-To learn how to manage sound transmission on macOS, see Audio transfer
+To learn how to manage audio transmission on macOS, see Audio transfer

 Allow/deny calls from a desktop during an active session.

 You can use voice calls for fast communication with a remote operator.
 See Calls.